Vertebral Subluxation Explained in Greenville

-Vertebral Subluxation Explained in Greenville

 What is a Vertebral Subluxation?

-Vertebral Subluxation (Subluxation for short) is a condition in which one or more spinal bones (vertebra) misalign, locks out of place, and alters nerve flow (information transmitted over the nervous system).
+Vertebral Subluxation (Subluxation for short) in Greenville is a condition in which one or more spinal bones (vertebra) misalign, lock out of place, and alter nerve flow (information transmitted over the nervous system).
 This most often occurs in the neck, lower back, or in the tailbone/hips.
 Subluxation not only obstructs nerve flow through your spinal cord or spinal nerve roots, but Subluxation also causes disc degeneration, bones spurs, and changes in the muscles, tendons, and ligaments surrounding the affected area.

 Information transmitted over the nervous system is required for all areas of your body to function properly.
 So when the spinal bones misalign and lock out of place, altering nerve flow (i.e. Vertebral Subluxation), not only is the spine and surrounding area affected, but other areas of your body will malfunction as well.
 This is because all areas of your body require proper nerve flow in order to work.
 Any disruption or obstruction in nerve flow, due to Vertebral Subluxation, will cause malfunction with whatever affected organ or gland is at the end of that nerve.

 People often associate Subluxation with neck/back pain, or “pinched nerves”.
 Although that can sometimes be the case, pain happens only in the minority of cases.
 In its early stages, Vertebral Subluxations will not cause any back pain at all.
 You can have no back pain but have a malfunction in other areas of your body due to the disruption of nerve flow caused by the Vertebral Subluxation.
 In these cases, people do not think of the Subluxation as the cause of the decreased or altered function they are experiencing.
 This is because they do feel the connection between the spine and the area of the body that is malfunctioning.

 What Causes Vertebral Subluxation in Greenville?